What are surcharges?

 - Head to your settings: Go to your Payment Methods section, and click Edit at the Card level.

-- Enable the toggle: Activate the surcharges toggle.
+- Enable the toggle: Activate the Surcharges toggle.

 - Set default activation: Decide whether to enable surcharges by default for new customers.
 Existing customers will require manual or bulk activation.